dkneis/dswapDST/README.md

 The package provides just a single function called ``runDST()``.
 Call it to start the data base interface in the web browser.

-How to report problems
+How to report problems or request features
 ------------------

-Write an email to David Kneis (firstname . lastname @ tu-dresden . de) describing the problem with as much detail as possible.
+Write an email to David Kneis (firstname . lastname @ tu-dresden . de).